 Some bench scrapers have a ruler on the edge, making it easier to measure when cutting dough.
 Some models have a curved top so they can be used to scrape ingredients out of a bowl.

-Another variation is shaped like a dustbin, making it easier to scooping up diced ingredients.
+Another variation is shaped like a dustbin, making it easier to scoop up diced ingredients.

 Using a Bench Scraper